kbodulic/eunapius_lncRNA/README.md

 **nhmmer_analysis.R** - performs the analysis of lmncRNA nHMMER hits outside of the Porifera phylum

-**randfold_analysis.R** - analysis the 2D structures of found lncRNAs (takes the lower p-value for each sequence-revcomp pair + makes a distribution histogram of p-values + compares distributions of p-values across lncRNA classes)
+**randfold_analysis.R** - analysis of the 2D structures of found lncRNAs (takes the lower p-value for each sequence-revcomp pair + makes a distribution histogram of p-values + compares distributions of p-values across lncRNA classes)